 - Worked as a sports anchor and reporter for network television affiliates in Connecticut, Florida, Rhode Island, South Carolina and Virginia.

 - Graduated from Boston's Emerson College in 1987 with bachelor of science degree in Broadcast Journalism.

 - Grew up in Medfield, Mass…was born in Needham, Mass.

-- Brunson is a broadcaster for the Pac-12 Network, covering women's basketball as a play-by-play voice and men's basketball sideline reporter...she is a former ESPN "SportsCenter" anchor and women's basketball studio host.
+- Brunson is a play-by-play voice for the Pac-12 Network's women's basketball and women's softball telecasts in addition to her role as a sideline reporter for men's football and basketball ... she is a former ESPN "SportsCenter" anchor and women's basketball studio host.

 - Delivered the call of Luis Gonzalez's walk-off, ninth-inning single to win Game 7 of 2001 World Series over the New York Yankees.

 - Was behind the mic for many of Randy Johnson's historic achievements, including his perfect game on May 18, 2004 @ Braves, his 20-strikeout game, his 3,000th and 4,000th strikeout games and more.

 - In addition to Johnson's perfect game, has called a trio of no-hitters: D-backs' Edwin Jackson on June 25, 2010 @ Rays, Cardinals' Jose Jimenez on June 25, 1999 @ D-backs and Marlins' Anibal Sanchez on Sept.
 6, 2006 vs. D-backs.

 - Has called numerous historic D-backs moments, including Aaron Hill's cycles on June 18 vs. Mariners and June 29 @ Brewers in 2012.

 - In recognition of his 2,000th D-backs' broadcast, the organization honored Schulte by distributing a bobblehead in his likeness to the first 15,000 fans on July 10, 2010 vs. Marlins.